Telematics guides | Which Dash Cam Should I Buy?

 Memory capacity is extremely important in a professional vehicle camera.

 If you buy a consumer dash-cam, you are likely to be offered an SD card with very limited storage capability.
-Consumer dash-cams have as little as 32 gigabytes of memory as standard, which may store as little as 5 hours of footage before they overwrite.
+Consumer dash-cams have as little as 32 gigabytes of memory as standard, which may store as little as five hours of footage before they overwrite.
 Professional dash-cam suppliers are likely to offer you hardware with three to four times the memory.
 The more memory, the more hours of video you can save before the camera starts over-writing with new footage.

 The quality of your SD card is as important as its memory capacity, because it needs to cope with being overwritten again and again with new video footage.
 A lower quality SD card will give you significantly lower re-writes than a higher grade SD card fit for business use.